Moraine Lake Parking: Changes You Need To Know

 Parks Canada Park and Ride FAQ

-• Where can I catch the shuttle?
-The Park and Ride shuttles leave from the Lake Louise Park and Ride lot, located at the Lake Louise Ski Area.
-They moved to this parking lot in 2022.
-It was previously located off Trans Canada.
+- Where can I catch the shuttle?
+The Park and Ride shuttles leave from the Lake Louise Park and Ride lot, located at the Lake Louise Ski Area/Summer Gondola.

-• When can I make my Park and Ride reservation?
-Shuttle reservations are available in April 2024.
+- When can I make my Park and Ride reservation?
+Shuttle reservations are available on April 18th, 2024.
 40% of the operating season will be available to book.
 The remaining 60% will be released on a rolling window at 8 am, 48 hours before departure day, throughout the entire season.

-• What happens if I miss the last shuttle bus?
-Parks employees keep an eye out for any visitors.
+- What happens if I miss the last shuttle bus?
+Parks employees keep an eye out for any visitors, but in general, don’t miss the last shuttle.
 If you arrive at the parking lot late, you are responsible for transportation.
 There is a phone at Moraine Lake Lodge.
 A permanent gate on Whitehorn Drive will be closed at 8:00 pm, so vehicles can not be retrieved from the Park & Ride lot until 6:00 a.m.

 ROAM Transit to Moraine Lake

-The Roam Transit bus does not run to Moraine Lake except between September 19 – October 10, 2023 (2024 dates tbd), for the larch season.
+The Roam Transit bus does not run to Moraine Lake except between September 16th – October 14th, 2024, for the larch season.
 You can catch the Roam Route 10: Moraine Lake Express from Banff to Moraine Lake during this time.

 The Roam Transit Route 8x runs daily to Lake Louise from Banff.
 The Roam Route 8X: Lake Louise Express runs from Banff to Lake Louise Lakeshore along the Trans-Canada Highway, stopping at Lake Louise Village.